 The grant date fair value of an RSU equals the closing price of the Company's common stock on the grant date.
-RSUs generally vest equally over four years.
+RSUs generally vest equally over four years, except those issued in connection with the Option Exchange as described above.